 Historic Parks In Nevada County

 Nevada County is home to several state parks that offer history and recreation opportunities at one scenic location.
 Twenty-six miles from Nevada City, Malakoff Diggins State Historic Park is the site of California’s largest hydraulic mine and features a visitor center with exhibits on life in the old mining town of North Bloomfield.
 Grass Valley’s Empire Mine State Historic Park is the site of one of the oldest, largest and richest gold mines in California.
 Today the park features historic mine buildings, as well as guided tours and living history presentations.
-Donner Memorial State Park is home to the Emigrant Trail Museum, as well as a wonderful self-paced interpretive walking trail.
+Learn about the Donner Party and see ancient petroglyphs at Donner Memorial State Park.